Pathoschild/smapi-mod-dump/source/ImagEd/README.md

 Mod for [Stardew Valley](http://stardewvalley.net/) which provides non-interactive image recoloring.
 Requires [ContentPatcher](https://www.nexusmods.com/stardewvalley/mods/1915).

 Provides the token **ImageEd/Recolor** which takes an image to recolor and optionally a mask and a desaturation mode.
-The final image loaded by content patcher is created as following:
+The final image loaded by ContentPatcher is created as following:

 - The source image is loaded, either from content pack or from game content.
 - A sub image of the source image is extracted using the given mask.
 If no mask is given, a copy is created.